 Aisling was involved in some of the BVI's largest fund litigation following the global financial crisis.
 Prior to joining Maples and Calder, Aisling worked for another firm in the BVI for two years and before that practised as a barrister in London for four years, having trained at the top ranking professional negligence, insurance and reinsurance set, 4 New Square.
 At the London Bar she appeared routinely in court as an advocate in commercial and common law matters, conducting her own trials and cross-examining witnesses, and was also led by various silks in multi-million pound commercial disputes.

 University College Cork, Ireland, BCL (1st Class) (Awarded Graduate of the Year)

 London School of Economics, LLM (Distinction) (British Council Chevening Scholar)

 College of Law, London, Bar Vocational Course (Outstanding) (Ranked 2nd in the Year and awarded the Buchanan Prize and the Hubert Greenland Scholarship by Lincoln's Inn)

 Co-Chair of the Hong Kong chapter of the International Women's Insolvency and Restructuring Confederation (IWIRC)

 Member of the International Association of Restructuring, Insolvency & Bankruptcy Professionals (INSOL)

 Fully qualified member of the Society of Trust and Estate Practitioners (STEP)

 Member of the Hong Kong chapter of the Turnaround Management Association (TMA)

-2004 - Called to the Bar of England and Wales (does not practise as an English barrister)
+2004 - Called to the Bar of England and Wales (not practising)

 2008 - Admitted as a barrister of the Eastern Caribbean Supreme Court (British Virgin Islands)